A Low-Cost Producer of Battery Materials in South America

 Martyn Element is the founder and President of Element and Associates, which is primarily focused on sourcing and pursuing new business ventures globally.
 The group has a proven track record of successfully advising and marketing new business ventures.
 Element has cultivated an extensive global network and developed strong working relationships with specialized funds and other related parties in conjunction with the various aspects required to market these opportunities.
 He developed his experience in the public financial markets in Canada, prior to forming Element and Associates in 1989.
 Before entering the financial markets, he was involved in the food and beverage industry in Canada and the UK.
 Element brings a genuine personal interest to each project and a skill set of identifying needs and developing strategic plans as well as providing an extensive network of contacts.

 Phillip Thomas has degrees in Geology and Business Marketing and is a certified mineral valuer.
-He specializes in lithium, Manganese Gold and Copper mineralisation, and is experienced in finance and capital raising, management of mining companies, and planning, development and management of mining projects.
+He specializes in lithium, Manganese, Gold and Copper mineralisation, and is experienced in finance and capital raising, management of mining companies, and planning, development and management of mining projects.
 He has established a number of significant exploration projects in Mexico, US, Chile, Argentina, Arizona and Australia.
 Previously, he was actively engaged in developing two major lithium projects in Argentina with Dr. Sorentino.
-Thomas has specialized in the exploration, development, financing and sales of lithium deposits within the public company structure.
+Mr Thomas has specialized in the exploration, development, financing and sales of lithium deposits within public company structures.

 He has extensive knowledge of the lithium carbonate markets in Japan, Korea, China and Taiwan.
 From 2003 to 2008, he was CEO of Admiralty Resources, where he developed the Rincon Salar project in Argentina and commenced production.
-He raised more than $6 million for this project and sold it in 2008.
 He and his team constructed a laboratory, pilot plant and developed a process to evaporate the brines in half the usual time.
-Phil has been active in three lithium projects in the last 9 years.
+Phil has been active in three lithium projects in the last 16 years.
 Phillip holds an M.Bus.Marketing degree with high distinction from Monash University, a Bachelor of Science (Geology) degree and a Diploma in Finance.
 He is a member of the Australian Institute of Geoscientists and a Certified Mineral Valuer with the Australasian Institute of Mineral Valuers and Appraisers.
 He is both a qualified and competent person for NI43-101 and JORC ASX reporting in styles of mineralization for lithium brines, manganese, copper, gold and iron ore.

 Kiki Smith — CFO and Director